How to tune InnoDB buffer pool size in MySQL or MariaDB

 MySQL can grow live when the requested size matches innodb_buffer_pool_chunk_size multiplied by innodb_buffer_pool_instances.

-Current MariaDB grows live only up to innodb_buffer_pool_size_max set at startup, so larger requests are ignored with a warning.
+Recent MariaDB releases grow live only up to innodb_buffer_pool_size_max set at startup, and larger requests are truncated to that ceiling with a warning.

 7. Confirm that the server reads the new option before restarting.